Miss World 1989

 Miss World 1989, the 39th edition of the Miss World pageant, was held on 22 November 1989 at the Hong Kong Convention and Exhibition Centre, Hong Kong.
 78 contestants competed in the pageant.
-It was the first time in history that Miss World was staged outside of London.
+It was the first time in history that the Miss World competition was staged outside of London.
 It was also the first time the Union of Soviet Socialist Republics had sent a contestant in any major pageant.

-The winner was Aneta Kręglicka of Poland, who was the first Eastern European person to win the competition.
-She was crowned by Miss World 1988, Linda Pétursdóttir of Iceland.
+The winner was Aneta Kręglicka of Poland and was the first Eastern European person to win the competition.
+She was crowned by Linda Pétursdóttir of Iceland.
+The first and second runners-up respectively was Leanne Caputo of Canada and Monica María Isaza of Colombia.

 Debuts, returns, and, withdrawals

 This edition marked the debut of Hungary, Latvia, Namibia and Union of Soviet Socialist Republics.
-(Note: Also known as Soviet Union) and the return of the Czechoslovakia, which last competed in 1969, Aruba and Puerto Rico last competed in 1985 and Panama and Saint Vincent and the Grenadines last competed in 1987.
-While, Barbados, the British Virgin Islands, Bulgaria, Cook Islands, Egypt, India, Isle of Man, Lebanon, Liberia, Saint Kitts and Nevis, Sierra Leone, Swaziland, Turks and Caicos Islands, Uruguay and Western Samoa, withdrew from the competition.
+(Note: Also known as Soviet Union) and the returns of Czechoslovakia, which last competed in 1969, Aruba and Puerto Rico last competed in 1985 and Panama and Saint Vincent and the Grenadines last competed in 1987.
+On the other hand, Barbados, the British Virgin Islands, Bulgaria, Cook Islands, Egypt, India, Isle of Man, Lebanon, Liberia, Saint Kitts and Nevis, Sierra Leone, Swaziland, Turks and Caicos Islands, Uruguay and Western Samoa, withdrew from the competition.